Bassma Al Jandaly

-Bassma Al Jandaly (بسمة الجندلي) is a journalist based in the United Arab Emirates; she worked as a community and crime correspondent at Dubai-based English-language newspaper Gulf News, and is known for her demonstrated interests in humanitarian causes.
+Bassma Al Jandaly (بسمة الجندلي; born 30 August 1977) is a journalist based in the United Arab Emirates; she worked as a community and crime correspondent at Dubai-based English-language newspaper Gulf News, and is known for her demonstrated interests in humanitarian causes.

 Personal life

 Bassma Al Jandaly was born on 30 August 1977, in Leningrad in the Soviet Union (now Saint Petersburg), to a Sunni Muslim Syrian family.
 She has three sisters and one brother; her father Hassan Jandaly was a high ranking General in the Syrian army.
 She is also a first cousin of Steve Jobs, Mona Simpson and Malek Jandali.
 Jobs’ father Abdul Fattah Jandali and Bassma are still in contact, and she interviewed him after Jobs' death.

 Al Jandaly has stated that Steve Jobs' birth name (prior to adoption) was "Abdul Lateef Jandali".

 Career

 Bassma Al Jandaly started her career as a journalist at Gulf News, an English newspaper based in the United Arab Emirates.
 One of her more notable stories is the exposing of a United States national by the name of Sharla Musabih, who ran a human trafficking syndicate.
 Sharla was selling the babies of prostitutes who were sent to her shelter seeking help, all the while being portrayed as a non-government organization for women's right in the UAE.

 On October 31, 2006, Bassma published the very first article regarding executions in the UAE.

 In 2015 Bassma Al Jandaly left Gulf News and joined The General Directorate of Residency and Foreigners Affairs in Dubai as a Senior Journalist, Editor and Content developer, during which she was part of the Dubai government Permanent Committee of labourers’ Affairs in Dubai (PCLAD); she later resigned in 2017 to work on personal projects.